Breath Test for SIBO and Gut Dysfunction

 Gastroenterologists and hospitals have used the breath test for many years.
 It is a safe, clinical testing method for people with IBS and sugar malabsorption.
 It is a simple, non-invasive test that measures levels of hydrogen and methane in the breath.

-HOW DOES THE BREATH TEST FOR SIBO WORK?
+HOW DOES THE BREATH TEST WORK?

 After following a special diet for one day, you collect a breath sample.
 After consuming the specific sugar provided, further samples are collected over a 3 hour period.